Dilsv/mels/README.md

 - Thirdly I would have liked for users to be able to click onto the specific service and book directly through the service card which would prohibit the user from having to manually choose.
 - Fourth I would have liked to have provided some sort of functionality that prevents users from creating a booking that is in the past.
 - Fifth, I would have liked to make sure the slideshow was in correct working order to provide the user wit ha better experience.
-- Sixth if given the chance, I would complete my homepage blog section to provide the user with an experience with the website theyre using.
+- Sixth if given the chance, I would complete my homepage blog section to provide the user with an experience with the website they're using.

 ---